-With an enormous range of flight destinations, and being located in West Essex, London Stansted Airport is a convenient choice for people from Essex looking to fly abroad.
-As one of the largest airports in the UK, however, some older people feel worried about navigating their way round it.
+With an enormous range of flight destinations and it’s location in West Essex, London Stansted Airport is a convenient choice for people from Essex looking to fly abroad.
+As one of the largest airports in the UK, however, some older people may feel worried about navigating their way around it.
 Thankfully, there is plenty of special assistance available for elderly people who need help getting to and around the airport.

-There is also specialist support available for people who struggle with their vision, hearing, or invisible disabilities such as anxiety, autism or dementia.
+There is also specialist support available for people who struggle with their vision or hearing, or have invisible disabilities such as anxiety, autism or dementia.
 On this page you can find out about all the support available at London Stansted Airport, and how your relative can go about accessing it.

 Special Assistance at London Stansted Airport

-London Stansted Airport can provide customers who need special assistance with support from when they arrive at the airport, to when they leave after their return flight home.
+London Stansted Airport can provide customers who need special assistance with the support they require from when they arrive at the airport, to when they leave after their return flight home.

-When your relative lands at Stansted, the airport service provider Omniserv can assist passengers from the aircraft back to the terminal, through Immigration and on to the Baggage Reclaim Hall.
-Once they have collected their baggage Omniserv will also assist them to their final point of onward travel.
+When your relative lands at Stansted, the airport service provider, ABM, can assist passengers from the aircraft back to the terminal, through immigration and on to the baggage reclaim hall.

 How to Book Special Assistance